 Brewed in Leuven, just to the east of Brussels, Leffe is strong and malty and comes in two main varieties.
 Leffe Blond is bright, fragrant, and has a slight orangey flavour, whereas Leffe Brune is dark, aromatic and full of body.
 Very popular, but a little gassy for some tastes.

 One of the world's most distinctive malt beers, Orval is made in the Ardennes at the Abbaye d'Orval, which was founded in the twelfth century by Benedictine monks from Calabria.
-The beer is a lovely amber colour, refreshingly bitter and makes a great aperitif.
+This Belgian beer is a lovely amber colour, refreshingly bitter and makes a great aperitif.

 Produced at a Trappist monastery in the Ardennes, Rochefort beers are typically dark and sweet and come in three main versions: Rochefort 6, Rochefort 8, and the extremely popular Rochefort 10, which has a deep reddish-brown colour and a delicious fruity palate.

-Forbidden Fruit is worth buying just for the label, which depicts a fig-leaf clad Adam offering a strategically covered Eve a glass of beer in the garden of Eden.
-The actual drink is dark, strong and has a spicy aroma, and has something of a cult following in Belgium.
+Forbidden Fruit is worth buying just for the label, which depicts a fig-leaf clad Adam offering the strategically covered Eve a glass of beer in the garden of Eden.
+The actual drink is dark and strong with a spicy aroma and has something of a cult following in Belgium.
 Produced by Hoegaarden.

-The Trappist monks of Westmalle, just north of Antwerp, claim their beers not only cure loss of appetite and insomnia, but reduce stress by half.
+The Trappist monks of Westmalle, just north of Antwerp, claim their beers not only cure loss of appetite and insomnia but reduce stress as well.
 Whatever the truth, the prescription certainly tastes good.
 Their most famous beer, the Westmalle Tripel, is deliciously creamy and aromatic, while the popular Westmalle Dubbel is dark and supremely malty.

 Made at the abbey of St Sixtus in West Flanders, Westvleteren beers come in several varieties.
 These two are the most common, dark and full-bodied, sour with an almost chocolate-like taste.